Have you ever noticed your kids reacting to stress in ways similar to yours? Have you taught them how to reduce stress?

 When we’re tired, hungry, sick, or injured we can’t perform tasks with any real measure of quality.

-In knowing that, we can be gentler on our kids, and ourselves, if behavior goes astray when the body is under stress.
+Knowing that, we can be gentler on our kids, and ourselves, if behavior goes astray when the body is under stress.

 Ideas to Consider:

-by Reader’s Digest, certain whole foods are shown to alleviate stress symptoms when consumed regularly.
+- In Fight Back With Food: Use Nutrition to Heal What Ails You by Reader’s Digest, certain whole foods are shown to alleviate stress symptoms when consumed regularly.
 Try bananas and potatoes for serotonin production (mood enhancement), broccoli for nerve regulation, and avocadoes to help relax muscles.

 - Try aromatherapy through the use of essential oils.
 Just pick one you like for the effect you want!
 For instance, lavender has a relaxing effect on the brain and induces an immediate state of calm in the body.
 Instant spa moment!

 - Include exercise, plenty of sleep, and a healthy diet into your routine.
 As parents, we often neglect our own needs.
 But, if we allow our tank to run empty, there’s nothing left to give.
-And, don’t feel guilty.
+And don’t feel guilty.
 Our kids will learn the value in caring for themselves in the process by watching us.

 - Build awareness by doing a body scan.
 Stand up straight with arms at your sides.
 Starting at the feet and slowly working up to the crown of the head, note any areas of discomfort.
 If possible, address them.
 If not, simply allow them to be as they are.